LiberTEM/LiberTEM/docs/source/formats.rst

 So, you need to specify the data set type, the path, and dataset-specific arguments.
 These arguments are documented below.

-For the full list of supported file formats and type names, see the documentation of :meth:`libertem.api.Context.load`.
+For the full list of supported file formats and type names, see the documentation of :meth:`libertem.api.Context.load` or `Supported Formats`_ below.

 .. _`Loading using the GUI`: